cockroachdb/docs/src/current/v23.2/cluster-virtualization-overview.md

 ### Observability

-When cluster virtualization is enabled, cluster log messages and metrics are scoped to the virtual cluster or to the system virtual cluster, and are labeled with the name of the virtual cluster they relate to.
+When cluster virtualization is enabled, cluster log messages and metrics are scoped to a virtual cluster or to the system virtual cluster, and are labeled with the name of the virtual cluster they relate to.

 For details and examples, refer to:
 - [Work with virtual clusters]({% link {{ page.version.version}}/work-with-virtual-clusters.md %}#observability)